 One may think a rain garden might only thrive in places like London or Seattle, where the average rain falls are 24 inches and 38 inches respectively.
 In actuality, Chicago gets more rain annually (34 inches) than London and almost as much as Seattle; therefore northern Illinois is a great place to have a rain garden.

-Rain gardens are typically planted in a low-lying area or along a naturally formed slope.
-The garden is designed to allow rainwater to follow its natural course, and temporarily hold and soak up rainwater when there is an overflow or runoff from roofs, gutters, driveways, or lawns following or during precipitation.
+Rain gardens are typically planted along a natural slope in your yard.
+The garden is designed to allow rainwater to follow its natural course, and temporarily hold and soak up rainwater when there is rainfall runoff from roofs, gutters, driveways, or lawns following or during precipitation.

 Rain gardens are environmentally beneficial.
 Not only can they soak up 30 percent more water than a typical lawn, they minimize erosion.
 Through plant absorption, rain gardens also reduce water pollution by cleaning up 80 percent of its chemical composition, thereby minimizing and purifying the water that flows through the storm drains that are diverted directly into the nearest river or stream.

 Rain gardens beautify your landscape.
-It's important to know what types of plants tolerate and utilize water the best, to avoid standing water.
-Usually native plants work best because they require less maintenance, they become adapted to the local soil and climate conditions, they provide habitats for local birds, butterflies, and beneficial insects, and as long as there's precipitation, they need very little watering.
-If you have a rain barrel connected to one of your downspouts, that's even better — you can reuse your rain water for your lovely plants!
+It's important to select plants that are able to tolerate short periods of standing water, and yet can also survive extended periods of little to no rainfall.
+Native plants work best because once established, they require very little maintenance; they are adapted to local soil and climate conditions; they provide habitat for birds, butterflies, and other beneficial insects; and as long as there's occasional precipitation, they need very little watering.
+If you also have a rain barrel connected to one of your downspouts, that's even better—you can reuse your rainwater for your lovely plants!
 And there's the beauty of it!

 To learn more about rain gardens, check out these resources at the Lenhardt Library.

 Creating Rain Gardens: Capturing the Rain for Your own Water-Efficient Garden